SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Exploration of Multimodal Model for Social Interaction Detection

 When implementation details were not explicitly specified in \cite{Liang2023-gi}, we followed standard practice.
 For example, the prior work does not describe how validation and test sets were separated during training.
 Therefore, consistent with prior studies using LOPOCV \cite{Kwon_Tong_Haresamudram_Gao_Abowd_Lane_Plötz_2020}, we selected one participant for validation in each fold when training baseline models.
 The validation participant was randomly chosen in each iteration, as using the same participant for validation across all LOPOCV folds could introduce bias.

 We could not implement the main architecture proposed by \cite{Liang2023-gi} as baselines for two practical reasons.
 First, we needed raw audio to generate spectrograms following their feature-extraction procedure.
 Second, their fusion design relies on constructing spectrograms from 30 consecutive 1-second sub-clips within each 30-second window; without raw audio, we could not generate spectrograms at this 1-second granularity.
-To protect participant privacy and collect real-world data, our system computed features on-device and saved only the log-mel spectrogram for the full 15-second probe window.